psaikido/hugle.uk/content/prose/thesium/terraformers.md

 exchange energy plant.
 Materials can be collected and taken to the main factory which will start on building the bigger stuff - dwellings, laboratories and farms.
 Above all, we need a nursery.
-The first tranch of embryos need to start their journeys.
+The first tranch of embryos need to start their journeys as soon as practically possible.
 I'll need a computing and data collection facility which we want to build underground, somewhere around here, to archive and process everything.
 You'll have initial allocations already but all personel decisions will rest ultimately with Captain Theo."

 The days that followed were spent sending shuttles to and fro, further establishing their base.
 Everyone had a multitude of tasks to perform and it was